omkarbajaj073/ViSQL/notes.md

 3. Bugs -
   - Constantly creating new pages instead of popping off the old widget
   - ManageTables - transitioning between layouts - new cursors are created.
 Do the old ones have to be closed or anything?
+  - If MySQL return an empty table, Table widget throws an error

 4. Ideas
   - Input data type whenever you have to update something or add things to a list